MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-cannot-stop-streaming-endpoint.md

 <!-- 2201160050000370 -->

-### Problem

-A streaming endpoint with a CDN won't stop.
+## A streaming endpoint with a CDN won't stop.

 ### Cause